umarhassan-mitodl/wgs.101-fall-2014/content/pages/syllabus.md

 As members of this class and the larger scholarly community, you are expected to abide by the norms of academic integrity.
 Everything you submit must be your own work, written specifically for this class.
 While a good deal of collaboration is encouraged in and out of class, all sources—of ideas as well as words and images—must be acknowledged according to the conventions of academic citation.
 Willful disregard for these conventions—i.e., plagiarism—can result in withdrawal from the course with a grade of F, and / or suspension or expulsion from the Institute.

-The booklet, [_Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students (PDF)_](http://web.mit.edu/academicintegrity/handbook/handbook.pdf), explains these issues in detail, and you are responsible for understanding its contents.
-You can also visit the [Academic Integrity at MIT](http://integrity.mit.edu/) website.
+The booklet, {{% resource_link "a57d46f4-12f1-4532-b602-826360d0c892" "_Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students (PDF)_" %}}, explains these issues in detail, and you are responsible for understanding its contents.
+You can also visit the {{% resource_link "13e29843-d49d-47f3-81d4-8de462e121c0" "Academic Integrity at MIT" %}} website.
 We will also work on citing sources in class and discuss ways to acknowledge them properly.
 When in doubt, consult with me or with the writing advisor.